slazav/pico_osc/pico_adc/Readme.md

   Parameter `<rng>` is measurement range, one of values returned by `ranges` command. `convt` is conversion time,  one of values returned by `tconvs` command.
 Use longer time for more accurate measurement.
+  In the case of overflow +/-Inf is returned.

 * `set_dig_out <v1> <v2> <v3> <v4>` -- Set digital outputs.
   Using digital ports for input is not supported.